farm-ng/amiga-dev-kit/website/docs/examples/camera_settings/README.md

 ```

 :::info
-By default, the camera address is assumed to be `localhost` (service_config.json - line 4).
+By default, the camera `host` is assumed to be `localhost` (service_config.json).
-If running the example from your local PC, you should replace `localhost` with your brain's
+If running the example from your local PC, you should replace `localhost` with
-IP address (e.g.,100.67.32.5) or your amiga's name (e.g., aluminum-pineapple -
+your brain's IP address (e.g., 100.67.32.5) or your Amiga's name
-only supported if connected via tailscale).
+(e.g., aluminum-pineapple - only supported if connected via tailscale).
 :::

 ### 5. Customize run